firecmsco/firecms/README.md

 ### Demo

 Check the demo with all the core functionalities.
-You can modify the data but it gets periodically restored.
+You can modify the data, but it gets periodically restored.

 https://firecms-demo-27150.web.app/